Surf’s up and so are new beach rules to prevent virus spread

 “Yesterday was like the first get-out-of-jail-free card,” said Peter Moore, who was wearing a white hospital-style mask and walking with his wife and dog.
 “If they open up the parking lots, we’ll see if people are sitting on top of each other.
 There’s a lot of sand out there.”

-Surfer Lana Song, who was overjoyed to be back in the water after the closure upended her morning ritual and led to her gaining 5 pounds (2.3 kilograms), was confused about the mask rule that applies on land but not water.
+Surfer Lana Song, who was overjoyed to be back in the water after gaining 5 pounds (2.3 kilograms) when her morning ritual was upended, was confused about the mask rule that applies on land but not water.
 She didn’t know where she would put a mask while riding waves.

-It’s supposed to be worn between the car and the water, Mooradian said.
-But no surfer was witnessed doing that and another surfer gave Song plenty of distance as she rinsed her board off under a shower.

 Mlak Sahli, a student from Saudi Arabia studying public health, said it felt liberating to return to the beach for the first time in months even though a police officer shooed her and a friend for sitting on the beach.